Jonnil/Sticky-Paws-DX/README.md

 # Sticky-Paws-DX
-Framework used to make Sticky Paws DX and future Jonnil platformer games
+This project is Sticky Paws DX itself, and it's also being used as a framework for future Jonnil platformer games

 This is the framework for Sticky Paws, a platformer game that was developed in Game Maker, Sticky Paws was created by Jonnil in 2019.
 I want to continue making platformer games, and this is a project that I've mostly been programming myself